-Although model checking for infinite models is generally undecidable \citep{Gabbay2003}, a rich body of research has discussed the state-boundedness condition that yields decidable verification of infinite systems \citep{Hariri2012,Belardinelli2011,Belardinelli2012,DeGiacomo2012,Calvanese2016}.
+Motivated by the success of temporal logics and MDPs in probabilistic model checking and in planning, we investigate whether it is possible to lift these approaches to RMDPs.
+We show that the answer is positive by introducing \textit{pCTL-REBEL}, a new framework that augments REBEL~\citep{Kersting:2004} with pCTL.
+More specifically, pCTL-REBEL is a relational model checking approach that checks relational pCTL formulae in RMDPs.
+In addition to mitigating state explosions, it is important to take one step further to investigate lifted probabilistic model checking for infinite models.
+Although model checking for infinite models is generally undecidable~\citep{Gabbay2003}, a rich body of research has discussed the \textit{state-boundedness} assumption that yields decidable verification of infinite systems~\citep{Hariri2012,Belardinelli2011,Belardinelli2012,DeGiacomo2012,Calvanese2016}.
 These studies almost exclusively focus on non-probabilistic actions.
 Nevertheless, they provide great insight into relational model checking with pCTL properties.
-We extend the work of \citet{Belardinelli2012} to the probabilistic setting to show the decidability of the model checking problem for a subclass of infinite MDPs.
+We extend the work of~\citet{Belardinelli2012} to the probabilistic setting to obtain the decidability of the model checking problem for a subclass of infinite MDPs.

-Motivated by the success of temporal logics and MDPs in probabilistic model checking and in planning, we investigate whether it is possible to lift these approaches to RMDPs.
-We show that the answer is positive by introducing \textit{pCTL-REBEL}, a new framework that augments REBEL \citep{Kersting:2004} with pCTL.
-More specifically, pCTL-REBEL is a relational model checking approach that checks relational pCTL formulae in RMDPs.

 The key contribution of this paper is twofold.
-First, we introduce a lifted model checking algorithm, pCTL-REBEL, to mitigate the state explosion problem in relational domains.
-PCTL-REBEL is fully automated and provides a complete, lifted solution for RMDPs by extending value iteration to a relational setting for checking a given pCTL formula.
-Second, while model checking is in general undecidable for infinite MDPs, we provide decidability results for a class of infinite MDPs satisfying the state-boundedness condition.
-In particular, we prove that a finite relational abstraction exists for such infinite MDPs, and that checking the relational abstraction is identical to checking the infinite MDP.
-This means that strong guarantees for such infinite MDPs can be provided via lifted model checking as implemented in pCTL-REBEL.
+First, we introduce a lifted model checking algorithm, pCTL-REBEL, to mitigate the state explosion problem of checking relational MDPs.
+PCTL-REBEL is fully automated and provides a complete, lifted solution for relational model checking.
+In order to adapt to the model checking framework, pCTL-REBEL introduces an alternative interpretation of REBEL~\citep{Kersting:2004} in which a state value corresponds to the \textit{probability} that a given formula is satisfied by executions starting from that state.
+Second, while model checking is generally undecidable for infinite MDPs, we provide decidability results for a class of infinite MDPs under the state-boundedness condition.
+In particular, we prove that a finite relational abstraction exists for RMDPs that have an infinitely large domain, and that checking the relational abstraction is equivalent to checking the infinite MDP.
+This means that strong guarantees for such infinite MDPs can be provided via lifted model checking, as implemented in pCTL-REBEL.